alexkassil/shell-novice/_episodes/03-create.md

 > The command `ls -t` lists things by time of last change,
 > with most recently changed files or directories first.
 > In what order does `ls -R -t` display things?
+>
+> > ## Solution
+> > The command `ls -R -t` displays all the directories and their
+> > sub-directories, sub-sub-directories, and so on in alphabeitcal
+> > order at each level, but the contents of each directory is
+> > displayed by time of last change, with the most recently changes
+> > files or directories displayed first.
+> {: .solution}
 {: .challenge}

 > ## Creating Files a Different Way